-Monthly and annual goals and budgets now include additional amounts authorized in the June 24th Order Approving Three New Energy Efficiency Portfolio Standard (EEPS) Programs and Enhancing Funding and Making Other Modifications for Other EEPS Programs (June 24, 2010).
-The Companies have adopted the total annual goals and budgets authorized in the June 24th Order commencing with the reopening of the Enhanced Residential Gas HVAC program, on October 1, 2010.
-The October Scorecard reflects the June 24, 2010 Order and results for the cumulative program, including activity after the program reopening.
+Monthly and annual goals and budgets include additional amounts authorized in the June 24th Order.
+The Companies adopted the total annual goals and budgets authorized in the June 24th Order commencing with the reopening of the Enhanced Residential Gas HVAC program, on October 1, 2010.
+The December Scorecard reflects the June 24, 2010 Order and results for the cumulative program, including activity after the program reopening.